MicrosoftDocs/memdocs/memdocs/intune/fundamentals/filters-reports-troubleshoot.md

 # Filter reports and troubleshooting in Microsoft Endpoint Manager

-When you create an app policy, compliance policy, or configuration profile, you assign the policy to users or devices.
-When you assign the policy, you can also use filters.
+When you create an app, compliance policy, or configuration profile, you assign the policy to groups (users or devices).
+When you assign the app or policy, you can also use filters.
 For example, you can assign policies to Windows 10 devices running a specific OS version.
 For more information, see [Use filters when assigning your apps, policies, and profiles](filters.md).

 Devices are evaluated against these filters to meet the rules you configure.
 The results of the filter evaluations are logged, and reported in the Microsoft Endpoint Manager admin center.